Vikram Batra: Capture of Point 5140

-Once the artillery guns, including the MBRLs and 105 mm guns, had ceased firing, the Pakistani soldiers immediately came out of their bunkers and put down heavy fire with their machine guns on the advancing Indian soldiers.
-At that moment, both Jamwal and Batra, contacted commanders at the base via radio, asking to continue artillery bombardment of the enemy positions till the companies were 100 metres from their target.

-By 0315 hours, both B and D Companies had reached the vicinity of Point 5140 despite the treacherous terrain.
+By 0315 hours, both B and D Companies had reached the vicinity of Point 5140.
 B company reached the top of the feature first and assaulted from the left flank.
 By 0330 hours, B company had captured its objective, and at 0335 hours Jamwal radioed his command post, saying the words "Oh!
 Yeah, yeah, yeah!"

 Batra decided to approach the hill from the rear, aiming to surprise the enemy, and to cut off their withdrawal route.
 Batra fired three rockets towards the bunkers on the east side of the feature, before attacking them.
 He and his men ascended the sheer rock-cliff, but as the group neared the top, the enemy pinned them on the face of the bare cliff with machine gun fire.
 Batra, along with five of his men, climbed up and after reaching the top, hurled two grenades at the machine gun post.
 Batra then killed three enemy soldiers single-handedly in close combat.
 He was seriously injured in the process, but insisted on regrouping his men to continue with the mission.
 He continued to lead his troops, and then charged at the next enemy position, capturing Point 5140.
 In all its actions, his company killed at least eight Pakistani intruders and recovered a heavy anti-aircraft machine gun.
 The remaining enemy soldiers fled.

 At 0435 hours, Batra radioed his command post, saying the words "Yeh dil mange more!".
 Considerable quantities of arms and ammunition were recovered from the feature.
 The captured munitions indicated the enemy's strength was about a platoon.
 Neither B or D companies suffered any casualties in the battle.
 The capture of Point 5140 set in motion a string of successes, such as the captures of Point 5100, Point 4700, Junction Peak and the Three Pimple Complex.

 After the capture of Point 5140, Batra was promoted to the rank of captain.
 General Ved Prakash Malik, the then Chief of Army Staff, called to congratulate him.
 All across the nation, his triumph was being played out on television screens.

 On 26 June, shortly after the capture of Point 5140, 13 JAK Rif was ordered to move from Dras to Ghumri to rest, refit, and recoup.
 The battalion then moved to Mushkoh Valley on 30 June.